Ayu-Bot/AyuBot/README.md

 # Ayu bot
-Open source para pessoas ajudarem a arrumar bugs e etc!
+Open source for people to help fix bugs and etc!
-- Essa é uma open source do bot [Ayu]().
+- This is an open source bot [Ayu](https://ayubot.tech).

-# Contribua esse projeto!
+# Contribute this project!
-Venha contribuir o projeto de Ayu, mas leia abaixo:
+Come and contribute to Ayu's project, but read below:

 <details>
-  <summary>Requisitos
+  <summary>Requirements
   </summary>
   <ul>
     <li>